Gizzzzmo/type_proofs/README.md

 ## Goals

-### Formalize a non trivial theorem in peano arithmetic and proof it
+### Formalize a non trivial theorem in peano_int arithmetic and proof it
 Maybe something like "5 is prime" to start with?

 ### Implement ZFC
 Set theory axioms.

-### Change int formalization from peano axioms to integer axioms (include negative numbers)
+### Change int formalization from peano_int axioms to integer axioms (include negative numbers)

 ### Validate soundness of implementation